 My training and experience has included working at a crisis hotline, community mental health clinics, and a partial hospitalization program (PHP).
 In addition, I had two years of pre-doctoral training at the Jung Institute of San Francisco, and my postdoctoral training was at the counseling center of St. Mary's College.

-Although not an exhaustive list, or categories I am restricted to, here are some areas I have developed specialization in:
+Although not an exhaustive list, or categories I am restricted to, here are some populations and topic areas I specialize in:

 Theoretical Approaches to Therapy